techworks-pro/ProjectX/README.md

 git branch yourBranchName
 git checkout yourBranchName
 ```
-`3.After you finish and test your branch, you want to make a pull request to Github master, make sure you are in the local branch.`
+`3.After you finish and test your branch, you want to make a pull request to Github master, make sure you are in the local branch.`<br>
 ***Bash Terminal***
 ```bash
 git checkout yourBranchName